tillitis/tillitis-key1/README.md

 loaded onto the device has been tampered with, the correct keys needed for an authentication will not be generated.

-The key derivation with user provided seed allows users to build and load their own apps, while ensuring that each app loaded will have its own cryptographic identity, and can also be used for authentication towards different services.
+Key derivation with a user-provided seed allows users to build and load their own apps, while ensuring that each app loaded will have its own cryptographic identity, and can also be used for authentication towards different services.